 This inspirational day of economics talks for KS5 students features industry leaders, academics and public servants from the heart of government.
 In five highly educational sessions these renowned commentators will delve into topics from market forces and failure to the economics of choice.

 Programme & speakers

 Finance: Instability and crisis George Magnus, Economist and Author

 George has occupied a front row seat as events have challenged economies and financial systems around the world, especially since the Great Financial Crisis in 2008.
 George will explore the role of financial markets in the wider economy and the profound consequences when this market is in crisis.

 About George Magnus

-George Magnus is widely credited with having identified the trigger points leading to the 2007/08 crisis and with helping us to understand its lingering consequences.
-He was Chief Economist at UBS.
-George is well–known and respected as a public commentator on the long–term consequences of the financial crisis.
+George, former Chief Economist at UBS, is widely credited with having identified the trigger points leading to the 2007/08 crisis and with helping us to understand its lingering consequences.

 Economic misperceptions Stephen Davies, Institute of Economics Affairs

 Areas where economic misperceptions are rife include the nature of trade and the implications of this for trade policy; the economics of migration and movement and the nature of money and monetary policy.
 Stephen will explore how we must change the way we teach and think about economics to rid ourselves of these misperceptions.